Pythium Root and Fruit Rot

 Management

 • Source disease-free seeds.
-Seeds that have been grown in optimum moisture, temperature, and nutritional conditions.
+Use seeds that have been grown in optimum moisture, temperature, and nutritional conditions.

 • Implement drip irrigation and plastic mulch.
 Avoid excessive watering and low, poorly drained areas of the fields.

-• Staking/Mulching.
+• Use staking and mulching.
 Prevent fruit contact with the soil.

-• Fungicide.
+• Apply fungicide.
 Mefenoxam products used in soil drenches can reduce root rot.
 These are ineffective against fruit rot.